sapienzaapps/seismocloud-sensor-nodemcu/README.md

 4. Compile and upload (2nd button below menus) in your board
 5. Connect to `SeismoCloud` Wi-Fi network and configure Wi-Fi client network parameters.
 On save, the board reboots and will try to connect to Wi-Fi network.
 If it fails, you can reconnect to `SeismoCloud` network and modify/fix network parameters.
 6. Open SeismoCloud app, connect to the same network of the board and register your device.
 Enjoy!

+# FAQ

+## My device has only the yellow LED powered on for more than 10 seconds

+The sensor failed to connect to the Wi-Fi network.
+Please follow the instruction in chapter "How to build/upload the software" step 5

+## I'm connected to the Wi-Fi network, but no configuration portal appears.

+Try to open a browser and navigate to http://192.168.4.1 .
+If the Wi-Fi portal still not showing, disconnect the board from the power source for few seconds.
+If it still fails, flash again the board erasing the Wi-Fi configuration using the option from the **Tools** menu.

 # License